Carrie Underwood Shares Heartwarming Moment With 8-Year-Old Deaf Fan In Inspiring Video

 — Christine (@carriesagron) October 5, 2019

-As reported by People, little Savanah’s sign language version of the song – which dropped last year to coincide with the 2018 Super Bowl – went viral on social media earlier this year after her dad filmed her signing along to the hit as the video played on a TV in the background.
+As reported by People, little Savannah’s sign language version of the song – which dropped last year to coincide with the 2018 Super Bowl – went viral on social media earlier this year after her dad filmed her signing along to the hit as the video played on a TV in the background.

 The video caught the attention of Carrie on social media who then vowed to meet her on her latest tour, which currently sees her on the road across the U.S. and Canada while she also performed a U.K. leg over the summer.